 RBI Grade B Exam Syllabus Phase Wise

 Although the official RBI Grade B 2025 Notification has not been released yet, the exam pattern is expected to remain similar to previous years.
-If you are preparing for the RBI Grade B Exam 2025, understanding the syllabus structure is crucial for building an effective preparation strategy.
-Knowing the syllabus in detail will help you plan better and set clear goals.
 The exam consists of three phases, as explained below:

 Explore the RBI Grade B Phase 1 Syllabus of all subjects to understand the key components.
 Mastering these sections is important for securing a strong performance in the RBI Grade B exam.